tsanevp/tsanevp/README.md

 # Hi there, I'm Peter 👋

-## I'm a Student, Athelete, Developer, and Friend!!
+## I'm a Student, Athelete, Developer, and Chef!!

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with others more